chloealbright/DevHiveMind/Methodology/All 12 Factors/V Build, release, run.md

 Builds are initiated by the app’s developers whenever new code is deployed.
 Runtime execution, by contrast, can happen automatically in cases such as a server reboot, or a crashed process being restarted by the process manager.
 Therefore, the run stage should be kept to as few moving parts as possible, since problems that prevent an app from running can cause it to break in the middle of the night when no developers are on hand.
 The build stage can be more complex, since errors are always in the foreground for a developer who is driving the deploy.

 ## Flashcard
-#devOps
+#devops
-what is the first stages of a application;; build what is the second stages of a application;; release what is the third stages of a application;; run
+what is the first stages of a application;;build what is the second stages of a application;;release what is the third stages of a application;;run